 Agent Operator Guide (OpenClaw)

-This guide is for operators who want the full stack:- b1e55ed (signals + brain + dashboard)
+- b1e55ed (signals + brain + dashboard)

 - OpenClaw (24/7 AI operator)